Gang des postiches: Capture

-The police and the government eventually lost their patience with the ease with which the Gang des postiches operated and their mythification by the press.
+The police and the government eventually lost patience with the ease with which the Gang des postiches operated and their mythification by the press.
 All available resources were deployed to combat them.
 The police developed an anti-wig device in Paris bank branches.
 This system was far from effective, but the gang felt the pressure rising around them.
-They became more cautious, more nervous and less courteous with the hostages.
+They became more cautious, more nervous, and less courteous with the hostages.

-On 14 January 1986, one such device was triggered, summoning the BRB (Banditry Repression Brigade) and the BRI (Research and Intervention Brigade) to the branch of Crédit Lyonnais on 39, rue du Docteur-Blanche, in the 16th arrondissement, this time it was effective.
+On 14 January 1986, one such device was triggered, summoning the BRB (Banditry Repression Brigade) and the BRI (Research and Intervention Brigade) to the branch of Crédit Lyonnais on 39, rue du Docteur-Blanche, in the 16th arrondissement.
+This time it was effective.
 Police discreetly surrounded the bank, knowing that the gang was inside, to stop them when they came out.
-Unfortunately when they came out the situation devolved into chaos, owing to the rash behavior of the head of the BRB, Raymond Mertz, who started a shootout, in which Bruno Berliner and a police officer, Jean Vrindts, were killed.
+Unfortunately when they came out the situation devolved into chaos, owing to the rash behavior of the head of the BRB, Raymond Mertz, who started a shootout in which Bruno Berliner and a police officer, Jean Vrindts, were killed.
 In addition, three more policemen were wounded.
 Marguery was arrested but some of the other robbers managed to escape.
 Patrick Geay was apprehended, but was released after another, unidentified, member of the gang took the policeman hostage (Geay then took another hostage).
 Geay and his companion took off in a police car with their hostages.

 The fiasco revealed serious shortcomings of the police headquarters at 36 quai des Orfèvres, eventually leading to L'affaire Loiseau (itself leading to films (36 Quai des Orfèvres) and documentaries).
 See below.

 While policemen pointed the finger at the BRB director for the fiasco, he was cleared.
 This situation led to protest and demonstration at 36 quai des Orfèvres in which it was demanded that Mertz be sacked.
 In response, the police authorities involved the IGS (in anglophone countries similar to internal affairs) to break up the protest.
 Later, Mertz (who had strong political support and connections) was even promoted to deputy director of the Paris police.
 Dominique Loiseau, a BRI officer, was accused of being a mole.
 Although he was tried and convicted, serious doubts remained, among some, about the facts.
 After almost seven years in prison, he was pardoned by François Mitterrand in 1993.